552020/vim/README.md

 - Visual mode (V)

+## Learning resources

-** Vimtutor
+### Vimtutor

-** Distro Tube
+### Distro Tube

-** Ben Awad - Vim Tutorial
+### Ben Awad - Vim Tutorial

 https://www.youtube.com/watch?v=IiwGbcd8S7I

-** ThePrimeagen
+### ThePrimeagen
 - Vim As Your Editor - Introduction (28.10.22)

+## Commands

-*** Move
+###  Move

 - hjkl - move left up down right

 - w: move to the beginning of the next word
-- W: move to the next letter after a space
+- W: move to the next letter after a space [W-will-skip-all-this-block-at.once,but(w)will,not]
 - b: move to the beginning of the previous word
+- B: same like W, but backwards
 - e: move to the end of the next word
+- E: same like W, and B, but for e

 - $: move to the end of the line
-- %: move to the end of the line.
 - 0: move to the beginning of the line

 - :<number>: [column followed by a number] go to that specific line

-- t + sign: go to next occurency of the sign
+- t + sign: go to the space before the next occurency of the sign
+- T: like t but backwards
+- f + sign: go to the next occurrency of a sign
+- F: like f but backwards

 - ;: semi-colon: to move to the next occurence of a t selection
 - % on a parentheses or a brace move to the other one
 - dd - delete a line